 SESU also keeps abreast of developments in the field of student engagement, curriculum design, policy, writing and teaching learning and assessment.

-Conclusion
+Section 11 Conclusion

 We hope you have found the programme handbook helpful.
 If you have any queries, please contact your Academic Director or Programme Coordinator.
-Contact details are in Section 1 of this handbook.
+Their contact details can be found in Section 1 of this handbook.